CynthiaMiriam/Data-Analyst-Portfolio/README.md

 Results: The model to determing the success of a bank marketing strategy using the above factors was 86.04%

 ## Business case
-code: The organisation seeks to ensure data accuracy and alignment with business policies regarding employees records and salary structures.\
+code: [The organisation seeks to ensure data accuracy and alignment with business policies regarding employees records and salary structures]\
 Overview: By analyzing trends in salaries and department changes, as well as validating key data fields such as hire date, the company can improve decision-making, compliance and workforce planning.\
       Problem statement\
       1. Understanding how employees’ salaries evolved overtime.\